Ezequiel Tovar Player Props: Rockies vs. Mets

 Ezequiel Tovar At The Plate

-- Tovar is hitting .227 with 11 doubles, a triple, three home runs and seven walks.
+- Tovar has 11 doubles, a triple, three home runs and seven walks while batting .223.

-- Tovar enters this game on a six-game hitting streak.
-During his last games, he's hitting .353.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.